collinogren/Autoboxer/README.md

 2. Download an automatic PDF printer to dramatically save your time and sanity.
 I like this open-source one called [clawPDF](https://github.com/clawsoftware/clawPDF/releases).
 While I do not fully expect that using a different PDF printer will break the program, it could.
 So if you choose to use a different PDF printer and experience issues related to parsing the PDFs, please try clawPDF before reaching out for support since clawPDF is the only supported PDF printer.
 3. Create a directory in which you will begin building your box.
 4. Inside this directory place schedule.txt.
-5. Copy all event numbers in order from the 104 into schedule.txt.
+5. On the first line, type the day that the box is for (i.e. "Friday").
+Then, on the next lines, copy all event numbers, start times, and end times in order from the 104 into schedule.txt.
+Copy all three columns at once.
 6. Create directories as follows
    - 60
    - 60_sub